cjbottaro/faktory_worker_ex/Architecture.md

 `faktory_worker_ex` tries to be a proper OTP app with complete supervision trees.

-Workers (actually `Manager`s in code) are all watched by a supervisor as are any connection pools.
-Any given worker is linked to a connection and whatever process is actually executing the job.
+Workers are all watched by a supervisor as are any connection pools.
+Any given worker is linked to a connection and whatever processis actually executing the job.
 So if either die, so will the worker and the supervisor should bring it back up.

 ## Connection